Remove App Passwords

 App passwords allow apps or devices that don’t support 2-Step Verification codes to access your Google Account.
 If you use 2-Step Verification and accessed your Google Account from an app or device like Gmail on your iPhone or iPad, you probably used an App Password.

 Note: If you have the latest operating system on your iPhone, iPad, or Mac, you will no longer have to use App passwords to use 2-Step Verification.

 To remove an App Password:

 - Visit your App Passwords page.

 - You’ll see a list of the apps you’ve created App Passwords for.
 Click Revoke next to the application you no longer want to have access to your account.

-If you're an Android 4.0+ user, we recommend removing "Android" from the "Connected Sites, Apps, and Services" section.
+If you're an Android 4.0+ user, we recommend removing "Android" from the Apps connected to your account.